Public Transport in Helsinki

 Ferries

 Ferries are an essential mode of transport in the Helsinki region, connecting the city to its numerous islands.
-Ferries to the UNESCO World Heritage site, Suomenlinna, are operated by the Helsinki Regional Transport Authority (HSL) but there are also private ferry operators bringing visitors to Suomenlinna and other islands.
+The Helsinki Regional Transport Authority (HSL) operates ferry services to the UNESCO World Heritage site Suomenlinna, but private ferry operators also bring visitors to Suomenlinna and other islands.
 Tickets between HSL Ferries and the other operator are not compatible.

-The ferries are reliable and run on a regular schedule during the summer, making it easy to plan your day trips to the islands.
-They are also comfortable, with indoor and outdoor seating options and amenities such as toilets.
+The ferries are reliable and run regularly during the summer, making planning your day trips to the islands easy.
+They are also comfortable, with indoor and outdoor seating options and amenities like toilets.
 Private ferries have cafes or even bars on board.
-They also arrange lunch and dinner sightseeing cruises.
+They also arrange sightseeing cruises for lunch and dinner.

-You will recognize the HSL ferries from the HSL logo.
-There is no ticket sale on the ferries so you need to buy one before boarding a ferry.
+The HSL ferries are recognized by the HSL logo.
+Since tickets are not sold on the ferries, you need to buy one before boarding a ferry.

 Suomenlinna ferry